AJGreaves/picflip/README.md

 - A game with child development value.
 In this case to improve their memory and spatial awareness.
 - Usability for the range of abilities in pre-school kids.
 - A visually appealing, well-functioning game.
-- The ability to for parent to reset the stored player profile.
+- The ability for a parent to reset the stored player profile.
 - A mute button.

 PicFlip! is a great way to help parents meet these needs because: